 - Derivative action.

 At Achkar Law, we can assist with shareholder claims whether they are against a director or officer of the corporation, or against a fellow shareholder.
-We can help avoid costly legal battles by finding solutions that result in a favourable resolution to both the claimant and the corporation.
+We can help avoid costly legal battles by finding solutions that result in a favourable resolution to the shareholders.